 How does DataStax Enterprise provide support for enterprise search operations?

-One last benefit worth noting is that DataStax Enterprise completely eliminates the need for complex ETL operations that are normally needed to move data from real-time systems to search databases.
-Instead, data is transparently and automatically replicated among real-time and search nodes; no work on the part of a developer or administrator is necessary.
+- Transparent and Automatic Data Replication – Complex ETL operations normally required to move data from real-time systems to search databases is eliminated.
+Instead, data is transparently and automatically replicated among real-time and search nodes, so no developer or administrator work is necessary.